 At Cropredy School we are currently recruiting for one Parent Governor and a Local Authority Governor.
 The current members of the board are detailed below.

 Chair of Governors, term of office ends 31st August 2024.

-I am a qualified accountant (CIMA) with 20 years’ experience across the private sector, higher education and local government.
+I am a qualified accountant (CIMA) with 23 years’ experience across the private sector, higher education and local government.
 I currently work for Warwickshire County Council where I manage the Commercial Team within Finance helping deliver the Council’s outcomes through the development of a more commercial culture as well as supporting significant commercial programmes across the County.
 My son is currently in year 5 at Cropredy Primary School and his older sister is an alumnus of Cropredy.

 Foundation Governor, term ends 31st August 2024.